Dominate July 8–11 with data-driven tactics, creator firepower, and real-time marketing precision.

 Why This Guide Matters

 Amazon has officially confirmed it: Prime Day 2025 is a 4-day event (July 8–11), the longest Prime window ever.
-That means more opportunity… and more competition.
+That means more opportunity— and more competition.

 In 2024:

-- U.S. shoppers spent $14.2 billion in just 48 hours +11% YoY.
+- U.S. shoppers spent $14.2 billion in just 48 hours +11% year over year.

 - 49% of purchases were on mobile devices.

-- $1.08 billion in sales came via Buy Now, Pay Later (BNPL).
+- $1.08 billion in sales came through Buy Now, Pay Later (BNPL).

 Translation?
 Shoppers are ready.
 Creators are powerful.
-Mobile rules.
-And BNPL is no longer optional.
+Mobile dominates.
+Buy Now, Pay Later is no longer optional.

 Let’s get into the 7 exact steps your brand needs to own Prime Day 2025 with plenty of high-performance marketing IQ.